Artwork by

 However, there are a few things you should keep in mind before being said shoulder to lean on.
 Understanding what your loved one is going through helps bridge the gap between them and you.

-Understanding Alcohol Withdrawal Syndrome helps you walk a mile in their shoes and hence find more empathetic ways to reach out and provide help.
+Understanding Alcohol Withdrawal Syndrome enables you to helps walk a mile in their shoes and, hence, find more empathetic ways to reach out and provide help.

 However, If these symptoms seem to be worsening or the person overcoming AWS is not able to cope with them, it is advisable to seek medical help.
-Rehabilitation or De-addiction centres are well equipped to handle all the symptoms of Alcohol Withdrawal Syndrome in a safe controlled environment.
+Rehabilitation or De-addiction centers are well-equipped to handle all the symptoms of Alcohol Withdrawal Syndrome in a safe controlled environment.

 Share this article on social media